Mehak-ai25/NEW/README.md

-This is adaily reflection form.
+This is a daily reflection form.